 If you are in severe pain, call your doctor.

 You may notice that your ankles and feet are swelling more than they did in previous months.
 That’s because your growing uterus puts pressure on veins running to your legs and feet.
-If you are experiencing swelling of the ankles and feet, prop them up above heart level for 15 to 20 minutes, at least two to three times daily.
-If you are experiencing extreme swelling, this could be a sign of pre-eclampsia, and you need to contact your doctor immediately.
+If you’re experiencing swelling of the ankles and feet, prop them up above heart level for 15 to 20 minutes, at least two to three times daily.
+If you’re experiencing extreme swelling, this could be a sign of preeclampsia, and you need to contact your doctor immediately.

 Now that you are firmly in the final trimester of pregnancy, you need to know signs of early labor.
 Though your baby is not considered full term for several more weeks, early labor is possible.
 Signs of early labor include:

 - contractions at regular intervals that are getting closer together

 - lower back and leg cramping that does not go away

 - your water breaking (it can be a large or small amount)